chadley78/Located-iOS-App/INVITATION_SERVICE_README.md

 #### 2. Accepting an Invitation
 ```
 Child App → AcceptFamilyInvitationView → Cloud Function (acceptInvitation) → Updates:
-  - Family document (changes child status from "pending" to "accepted")
+  - For pending children: Replaces pending child UUID with authenticated user ID
+  - For accepted children: Deletes old child and creates new with authenticated user ID
-  - User document (sets familyId and correct name)
+  - Updates user document (sets familyId and correct name)
-  - Invitation document (marks as used)
+  - Marks invitation as used
 ```

 #### 3. Reissuing an Invitation